Best gold ETFs: Top funds for investing in gold

 The most common reason retail investors buy gold ETFs is diversification.
 Owning various investments minimizes the risk of having too much exposure to a single asset.

-Apart from diversification, gold also serves as a hedge against inflation because its value tends to increase along with the cost of living.
+Apart from diversification, some investors believe gold also serves as a hedge against inflation because its value tends to increase along with the cost of living.

 Additionally, in times of political or social turmoil, investors often flock to gold as a safe haven, leaving behind more volatile assets.